 Likewise, there are 23 or more criteria supported by this tool.
-Full details are available at the USBDLM help page.
-Some of the most useful criteria are volume label, volume serial number, disk size, present of a particular directory or file, username, OS version, etc.
+Full details are available on the USBDLM help page.
+Some of the most useful criteria are volume label, volume serial number, disk size, presence of a particular directory or file, username, OS version, etc.

 USBDLM is an excellent drive letter management tool.
-But the entire manual must be thoroughly read in order to configure the INI file as per your requirements.
+But the entire manual must be thoroughly read to configure the INI file as per your requirements.
 Once done, it’s a breeze!

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit